Support the Anti-Racism Community Fund

 - Support direct service programs with an intentional commitment to dismantling racism

-United Way and Band Together are convening a committee of leaders, including United Way and Band Together board members, as well as those closest to this work with the intention of accessing their collective expertise to vet applications and funding priorities.
-The organizations are also enlisting an advisory board of community experts to make funding recommendations, ensuring that leaders and/or organizations don’t miss funding opportunities from lack of exposure.
+United Way is convening a committee of leaders, including those closest to this work, with the intention of accessing their collective expertise to vet applications and funding priorities.
+The organization is also enlisting an advisory board of community experts to make funding recommendations, ensuring that leaders and/or organizations don’t miss funding opportunities from lack of exposure.

 The ideal grantee can be: